Diets: the good the bad and the ugly

 With Victoria Beckham as a fan, the theory here is to keep the body's pH at between 7.35 and 7.45.
 Alkaline-promoting foods including fruit and vegetables, tofu and certain legumes are in.
 Acid-promoting dairy, meat and processed foods are out.

 There's nothing new about avoiding animal products, however, Beyoncé and Jay-Z made it newsworthy again by going on a 22-day vegan health kick.
 Vegans may need to supplement with B vitamins and essential fatty acids.

 There's no one-size-fits-all approach and individuals should choose a diet to suit their preferences and lifestyle.
 “The best way to lose weight is to be physically active on a regular basis, whilst following an energy-reduced, balanced diet that contains lower fat products, wholegrain foods and lots of fruits and vegetables,” says Sarah Coe at the British Nutrition Foundation.
 “You should also include a source of protein – e.g. chicken, lean meats, fish, pulses or soya – with each meal, as protein can keep you feeling fuller for longer.

 “Keep an eye on what you’re drinking, too, as drinks also contribute to calorie intake – so opt for water or diet drinks rather than sugar-rich or alcoholic beverages.”

-The NHS Choices website has some useful information about weight-loss myths to help you avoid the common pitfalls.
-There is also the Eatwell plate which is a really useful reference tool for planning balanced meals.
+The NHS Choices website has some useful information about weight loss myths to help you avoid the common pitfalls.
+There is also the Eatwell Guide, which is a useful reference tool for planning balanced meals.